Ezeh20/Monster-Hunt/README.md

 # React concepts that changed the game.
 - Declarative
 - Component based system
 - Unidirectional flow of data
+- Just the User Interface the rest is up to you
 # Declarative
 &nbsp; &nbsp;The developers at facebook came up with the idea of a virtual DOM.
 The virtual DOM is painted by the react library all the developer needs to do is to define the states of the web app then the react library wiil paint a blueprint using the current state of the